 After taking the challenge, we urge you to become more involved in the fight against hunger.
 Everyone must be a part of the solution if we want to end hunger in Colorado.
 There’s a place for you at the table.
 Learn more about what you can do today and in the future.

-Read Kelly’s story and Jeremy’s experience with the SNAP Challenge, as well as watch Kristen’s vlog (video blog) with her reflections.
-They are just three local professionals who participated in the fall of 2012 and shared their experiences with us and others.
+Read Kelly’s story and Jeremy’s experience with the Food Stamp (SNAP) Challenge, as well as watch Kristen’s vlog (video blog) focusing on her reflections.
+They are just three Colorado professionals who have participated and shared their experiences with us and others.